ivargr/kage2-manuscript/manuscript.md

 #### KAGE performs well on different variant types/regions
 To investigate the observed performance in more detail, Figure {@fig:figure2} shows the genotyping accuracy stratified by type of genomic regions and type of variant (using regions defined by GIAB [@giab]).
-KAGE is generally the best-performing genotyper across all variant-types and regions.(
+KAGE2 is generally the best-performing genotyper across all variant-types and regions.

 ![Accuracy for deletions and insertions in various types of genomic regions.](https://raw.githubusercontent.com/bioinf-benchmarking/sv-genotyping/master/plots/figure2.png){#fig:figure2  width="100%"}